Salomon Speedcross Vario 2 Review Facts

 Users can expect a 10mm drop with the Vario 2.

-- NEW wider outsole with larger surface area for increased stability and traction
+- NEW wider outsole with a larger surface area for increased stability and traction

 - NEW Grippier, improved tread pattern